TedHusted/awake/awake.md/awake.md

 “Ms. Harper, do you work outside the home?” asks Park.

 “Yes,  I’m the Chief Quality Officer at Pulse,” says Tessa.
-Then, smiling, “Elena makes sure we build the right thing, and then I make sure we built it right.”
+Then, smiling, “Elena makes sure we build the right thing, and I make sure we built it right.”

 “Does the NTSB also investigate wheelchairs?” asks Elena.

-“No, just planes, trains, automobiles, buses, and boats,” Park replies, and then asks, “Do you know if Mr. Geller might have left his phone at the office.
+“No, just planes, trains, automobiles, buses, and boats,” Park replies, and then asks, “Do you know if Mr. Geller might have left his phone at the office?
 Phones often have telemetry that help with our investigations.”

 “I didn’t go into his office yesterday,” says Elena, “but if you asked to see Adrian Cho, I’m sure he would check for you.
 Adrian works from the office on most days.”